michael-h-shaham/michael-h-shaham/README.md

 ### Michael Shaham

-I am an electrical engineering PhD student at Northeastern University working on optimization, control, and machine learning with applications in autonomous driving, specifically vehicle convoys/platoons, and robotics.
+I am an engineer (PhD in electrical engineering) who enjoys working on optimization, control, and machine learning.
+My PhD research focused on optimization- and learning-based algorithms for controlling autonomous vehicles and robots.